 2. You can’t enter Amsterdam with an old car or motor cycle

-Like any city, Amsterdam suffers from smog.
+Like other any city, Amsterdam suffers from smog.
 Carbon emission from traffic fumes, especially from older cars, cause lung diseases and cancer and contribute to climate change.
 To cut down on air pollution in Amsterdam, from 2017 trucks and old vans are no longer allowed inside the city centre of Amsterdam (inside RingA10).

 As of 2018, polluting cars cannot also not get a parking license.
 More good news: Amsterdam city also bans dirty taxis, touring cars and motor cycles older than 2010.